Jeffrey Cummings

-Jeffrey Irvine Cummings (born 1962) is an American lawyer from Illinois who serves as a United States magistrate judge of the United States District Court for the Northern District of Illinois.
-He is a nominee to serve as a United States district judge of the same court.
+Jeffrey Irvine Cummings (born 1962) is an American lawyer from Illinois, who has served as a United States district judge of the United States District Court for the Northern District of Illinois since 2023.
+He previously served as a United States magistrate judge of the same court from 2019 to 2023.

 Education

-Cummings received a Bachelor of Arts, with high honors, from Michigan State University in 1984 and a Juris Doctor from Northwestern Pritzker School of Law, cum laude, in 1987, being inducted into the Order of the Coif.
+Cummings received a Bachelor of Arts, with high honors, from Michigan State University in 1984.
+He then received a Juris Doctor from Northwestern University Pritzker School of Law, cum laude, in 1987, and was inducted into the Order of the Coif.

 Career

-Cummings served as a law clerk for Judge Ann Claire Williams of the U.S. District Court for the Northern District of Illinois from 1987 to 1989.
-From 1989 to 2019, he was co-managing partner at Miner, Barnhill & Galland, P.C.
+Cummings served as a law clerk for Judge Ann Claire Williams of the United States District Court for the Northern District of Illinois from 1987 to 1989.
+From 1989 to 2019, he was an associate and ultimately a co-managing partner at Miner, Barnhill & Galland, P.C. in Chicago, Illinois.
 Cummings served as counsel to Barack Obama from 1996 to his senate election in 2004.

-He was sworn in as a magistrate judge on January 29, 2019.
+Cummings was sworn in as a magistrate judge on January 29, 2019.
 He assumed office on February 1, 2019.
-Cummings is a former board member of Chicago Lawyers’ Committee for Civil Rights.
+Cummings is a former board member of Chicago Lawyers' Committee for Civil Rights Under Law.